andreasabel/inCode/entry/lenses-products-prisms-sums.md

 In Haskell, "products and sums" can roughly be said to correspond to "tuples and `Either`".
 If I have two types `A` and `B`, `(A, B)` is their "product" type.
 It's often called an "anonymous product", because we can make one without having to give it a fancy name.
-It's called a product type because `A` has
+It's called a product type because if `A` has
 ![n](https://latex.codecogs.com/png.latex?n "n") possible values and `B` has
 ![m](https://latex.codecogs.com/png.latex?m "m") possible values, then `(A, B)` has